Armand Arabian

-Armand M. Arabian (December 12, 1934 – March 28, 2018) was an American lawyer who served as Associate Justice of the Supreme Court of California from February 3, 1990, to February 28, 1996.
+Armand M. Arabian (December 12, 1934 – March 28, 2018) was an American lawyer and jurist who served as an associate justice of the Supreme Court of California from 1990 to 1996.

 Early life and education

 Armand was born in New York City to John and Aghavnie (née Yalian) Arabian, who had immigrated from Armenia following the 1915 Armenian genocide.
-Arabian received a B.A. in Psychology from Boston University in 1956.
+Arabian received a B.A. in psychology from Boston University in 1956.
 He served as a lieutenant in the U.S. Army from 1956 to 1958.
 After his discharge, he obtained a J.D. from Boston University School of Law in 1961, and a LL.M. from the University of Southern California Law Center in 1970.

 Legal and judicial career

 Before his appointment to the court, Arabian was a Los Angeles County Deputy District Attorney, 1962–1963, and an attorney in private practice in Van Nuys, California, 1963–1972.
 In 1972, Arabian was appointed by California Governor Ronald Reagan as a Los Angeles Municipal Court Judge, where he served one year.
 Arabian was then elevated by Governor Reagan to the Los Angeles County Superior Court, where he presided from 1973 to 1983.

 In 1979, Arabian's initial appointment to the Court of Appeals was the subject of controversy: "When California Governor Jerry Brown left the state to campaign for the presidency in 1979, California Lieutenant Governor Mike Curb appointed Armand Arabian to the court of appeal, knowing well that Brown intended to appoint someone else.
 When Brown returned, he withdrew Arabian's appointment and made his own.
-The ensuing dispute made it to the state supreme court, which ruled both the appointment and the withdrawal legal."
+The ensuing dispute reached the state supreme court, which ruled both the appointment and the withdrawal legal."
 Four years later, Governor George Deukmejian officially appointed Arabian an associate justice of the California Court of Appeal, Second District, where he served from 1983 to 1990.

-In 1990, Deukmejian appointed Arabian the 105th justice to the California Supreme Court, where he served until his retirement in 1996.
+In 1990, Deukmejian appointed Arabian as the 105th justice to the California Supreme Court, where he served until his retirement in 1996.
 As a jurist, Arabian was known as a law-and-order conservative.

 On the court, he was a leader in the reform of California rape laws.
 In a 1973 criminal trial, Arabian declined to instruct the jury to treat skeptically the victim's testimony—to the effect that a rape charge "is easily made and, once made, difficult to defend against"—an instruction the state Supreme Court had ruled was mandatory.
 In 1994, Arabian wrote the unanimous opinion in People v.
 Iniguez (1994), which held that a sexual assault without struggle can be deemed rape, instead of the lesser crime of sexual battery.

-Since stepping down from the bench, Arabian has worked as a mediator and arbitrator.
-He has also served on the Board of Visitors at Pepperdine University School of Law.
+After stepping down from the bench, Arabian worked as a mediator and arbitrator.
+He also served on the Board of Visitors at Pepperdine University School of Law.